 The Dell XPS 13 and HP Spectre x360 remains our favorite high-end PC laptops, and both easily shove the Surface aside.
 The XPS 13 looks and feels more svelte, yet retains better hard drive performance and superior screen options.
 The Spectre x360 is about equal in size, and won’t last as long on a charge, but it’s a 2-in-1 and it can be purchased with a 4K display.

-Even the Zenbook UX330UA is a legitimate option that can save a lot of money.
+Even the Asus ZenBook UX330UA is a legitimate option that can save a lot of money.
 Though it only has a 1080p display, the Asus $700 laptop is otherwise comparable.
-It offers the same processor, the same type and size of hard drive, and just as much RAM.
+It offers a newer version of the same processor, the same type and size of hard drive, and just as much RAM.
 It has better connectivity, too, despite the fact it’s slightly lighter and thinner.

 How long will it last?